The Woolbeding Charity

 No trace of Lord Robert Spencer’s celebrated early nineteenth-century Glasshouse survives at Woolbeding, so a contemporary design for restoring one has been commissioned from Heatherwick Studio, sensitive to the natural and historic beauty of the setting in a National Park, that will show how flora from along the Silk Route created English gardening as we know it.

-The principal designers and consultants are:
+The principal designers, consultants and builders are:

 - Heatherwick Studio, Designer